open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The filtering is done at the [MetricProducer](#metricproducer) for performance reasons, by avoiding allocating a data point, or executing an Asynchronous instrument's callback function.

-The `MetricFilter` allows filtering an entire metric stream - rejecting or allowing all its attribute sets - by its `TestMetric` operation, which accepts the metric stream information (scope, name, kind and unit)  and returns an enumeration: `Accept`, `Reject` or `Allow_Partial`.
+The `MetricFilter` allows filtering an entire metric stream - dropping or allowing all its attribute sets - by its `TestMetric` operation, which accepts the metric stream information (scope, name, kind and unit)  and returns an enumeration: `Accept`, `Drop` or `Allow_Partial`.
 If the latter returned, the `TestAttributes` operation is to be called per attribute set of that metric stream, returning an enumeration determining if the data point for that (metric stream, attributes) pair is to be